thingswesaid/dash-client/README.md

   - more for you (suggest videos)
   - subscribe for notifications
   - -webkit-box-shadow: 0 2px 6px 0 #e0e2e3; box-shadow: 0 2px 6px 0 #e0e2e3;
+- [ ] Marketing campaign
+	- create buy 1 get 1 free emails for Secret reading
+	- create marketing campaigns bulk email (don't miss out!
+4.99 for all videos at the end of the month)
+- [ ] Get lucky popup
+- [x] Show Loader on homepage while loading dropdownXL
+- [x] Adapt Navbar for mobile
+- [ ] DropdownXL add field to suggest pick-a-card topic (when NO RESULT)
+- [ ] For search point to keywords instead of name and make it Elastic Search
+- [ ] TECH: remove all `) : ''}` from ternary operators
+- [ ] Build single sign pages with all readings for a sign (Capricorn, Leo) - TODO when have more readings
+- [ ] Build prices page + monthly pass for specific emails - monthly payment 29.99 (add promos on navbar) - add option to checkout pannel
+- [ ] Add images (sad and happy) to unsubscribe emails
+- [ ] Merge Utils
+- [ ] Create OUR MISSION section
+- [ ] Find influencers, create assets for them and track affiliate link with bitly.com
+- [ ] build recommendation engine
+- [ ] Fix Google ecommerce track purchase
 - [ ] Checkout payment redesign
   - PayPal to server
   - PayPal, Google Pay, Venmo, Samsung Pay, Skrill, Credit Cards, Paytm (India only)